-In addition to our operations in Mexico, through Monex Europe (with presence in the UK, Spain, the Netherlands, Canada\ and Singapore) and Tempus (United States), we have been able to access the international markets, offering foreign exchange and international payment services.
+In addition to our operations in Mexico, we achieved to access the international markets, offering foreign exchange and international payment services through Monex Europe (with presence in the UK, Spain, the Netherlands, Canada and Singapore) and Tempus (United States).

-In accordance with the information published by Banco de México, as well as the internal estimates as of November 2018, we had a 31% participation in the Mexican foreign exchange market (calculation based on our operated volume)\\ and carried out over 5.4 million payment transactions for our clients.
 We have increased and diversified our client portfolio and increased our sources of revenue through the incorporation of new products and banking and non-banking services in our portfolio.
-We have leveraged our foreign exchange and international payments business to offer currency forwards and Risk Management solutions (derivatives), as well as traditional banking, trust services, national and international brokerage services, and financial asset management.
+We have leveraged our foreign exchange and international payments business to offer foreign exchange forwards and Risk Management solutions (derivatives), as well as traditional banking and trust services, national and international brokerage services, and financial asset management.